The Pros and Cons of Concierge Medicine for Patients

 And since the COVID-19 pandemic, most practices have adopted telehealth so you can see your own doctor from the comfort of your home with a smartphone, tablet, or computer.

-5. Coordination of care takes the stress out of getting specialist care.
+5. Coordination of specialist care takes the stress out of referrals.

 We call it “quarterbacking” – streamlining a conversation among your doctors and specialists so that everyone’s treatment cooperates in one healthy direction for you.